Guide to buying diamond testers

 Some models of diamond tester have a built-in UV light, and this has led to the quite logical assumption that UV light can be used for testing diamonds.
 This is not true.
 There is absolutely no way you can distinguish diamond from non-diamond using UV light.
 The only useful thing to know is that diamonds fluoresce (glow) randomly under UV light.
 So if you have a cluster ring or a diamond brooch and all the stones react in exactly the same way (whether they fluoresce or not) - they are unlikely to be diamond; if some fluoresce and some don't...then they might be diamond...or they might not.

-The very technical information in the following paragraph is for the gemmologist or professional diamond dealer, the average jeweller or antiques dealer does not need to know any of the following:
+The very technical information in the following paragraph is for the gemmologist or professional diamond dealer, the average jeweller or antiques dealer does not need to know any of this:

-UV light can give an indication of probability when comparing natural diamonds with synthetic diamonds (see 'Explanation' at the bottom of this section).
+UV light can give an indication of probability when comparing natural diamonds with synthetic diamonds.
 For examining 'parcels' of diamonds (e.g. mele) you will need a UV lamp that provides long-wave AND a short-wave UV light.
 View the stones on a black background in a completely dark room (or a viewing cabinet).
 Natural colourless diamonds (of which about 40% fluoresce) usually fluoresce more under long-wave than under short-wave; some synthetic diamonds have just the reverse reaction, the fluorescence is weak (or nil) under long-wave, and strong (or stronger) under short-wave.
 So if you buy loose diamonds, check each parcel under UV light to judge the probable mix of 'naturals' and 'synthetics'.
 But examining one diamond under a UV light tells you nothing.

 UV light should not be used for colour-grading because white diamonds that fluoresce under UV light appear a better colour than expected.
 Again, this information is for the gemmologist or professional diamond dealer, the average jeweller or antiques dealer does not need to know this.